-Big storm south of New Zealand to bring colder temperatures and snow
+Severe thunderstorm watch in place for North Island as big storm south of NZ brings polar blast

 "The cold front arrives [tomorrow] morning, but the coldest air comes in [tomorrow] night and sea level snow is possible in Milford Sound; while a few flurries will make it in to Southland and Otago - possibly down to 100m.''

-Duncan said the good news was that the showers would not be heavy or accumulate as much.
+Duncan said the good news was that the showers would not be heavy, or accumulate as much.

 Those in Dunedin may get a few flurries tomorrow night and through to Wednesday morning at the peak of the cold snap.